featureflagtech/featureflagtechpython/README.md

 Features:

- * Stops you from littering your code with `if` statements.
  * Extremely light-weight ( < 60 lines of code, 1 dependency ).
  * Serverless runtime support (NodeJS 6.10 compliant, will work on AWS Lambda)

  ## Support

-The official PyPi client for featureflag.tech is compatible with Python 3.6 and upwards.
+The official PyPi client for featureflag.tech is compatible with Python 3.5 and upwards.

 Web browsers are not currently officially supported.